AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

 * Date & time when the report was produced

 * Command line and Version of |gcp| that produced the report.
-The set of units that the report is about is conveyed by the command line switches summarized there (:option:`--projects`, :option:`--units`, :option:`--scos`).
+The set of units that the report is about is conveyed by the command line switches summarized there (:cmd-option:`--projects`, :cmd-option:`--units`, :cmd-option:`--scos`).

 * Coverage level requested to be analyzed

-* Details on the input trace files: path to binary program exercised (as recorded in the trace header), production time stamp and tag string (:option:`--tag` command line argument value).
+* Details on the input trace files: path to binary program exercised (as recorded in the trace header), production time stamp and tag string (:cmd-option:`--tag` command line argument value).

 Here is a example excerpt::